-The Whirlwind is an alternative to the Windmill block, made by creating unusual triangles from two different fabrics, and rearranging to form a coherent whole.
+The Whirlwind is an alternative to the Windmill block, made by creating unusual triangles from two different fabrics, and rearranging to form an interesting bold design.

-The pieces needed to make one block also provides enough for a second in the reverse colour-way.
-Put side by side, as seen above, creates an engaging larger pattern which draws the eye across a quilt-top.
+The pieces needed to make one block also provide enough to create a second in the reverse colourway.
+Put side by side, as seen above, the blocks create a striking larger pattern which draws the eye across a quilt-top.
 Each finished block will measure 12½ inches square.

 MAKING THE BLOCK

 1. Cut the fabric you’ll need.

 Choose two contrasting or complementary fabrics, one will form the background and one will form the pattern.